ashleysally00/comparing-vector-embeddings-models-lyrics-milvus/README.md

 A project demonstrating the comparison of different language models using song lyrics and vector embeddings stored in Milvus database.

-**Note: I do not really like Taylor Swift... but I do like this project, which happens to use her lyrics**🎵
+🎵**Note: I do not really like Taylor Swift... but I do like this project, which happens to use her lyrics**🎵

 ## Project Overview